dxing97/subs2cia/README.md

                         partition is 150 seconds.
 The output file will be split into three files, the first two ~60 seconds long and the last ~30 seconds long.
+  -c <ratio>, --minimum-out-length <ratio>
+                        Will only generate from subtitle files that are this fraction long of the selected audio file.
+Default is 0.3, meaning the output condensed file must be at least 30{'option_strings': ['-c', '--minimum-out-
+                        length'], 'dest': 'minimum_compression_ratio',
+                        'nargs': None, 'const': None, 'default': 0.3, 'type':
+                        'float', 'choices': None, 'required': False, 'help':
+                        "Will only generate from subtitle files that are this fraction long of the selected audio file.
+Default is 0.3, meaning the output condensed file must be at least 30% as long as the chosen audio stream.
+If the output doesn't reach this minimum, then a different subtitle file will be chosen, if available.
+Used to ignore subtitles that contain onlysigns and songs.", 'metavar': '<ratio>', 'container':
+                        <argparse._ArgumentGroup object at 0x7faa2bcf7790>,
+                        'prog': 'main.py'}s long as the chosen audio stream.
+                        If the output doesn't reach this minimum, then a different subtitle file will be chosen, if available.
+                        Used to ignore subtitles that contain onlysigns and songs.
   -tl ISO_code, --target-language ISO_code
                         If set, attempts to use audio and subtitle files that are in this language first.
 Should follow ISO language